Correlation-induced magnetism in substrate-supported 2D metal-organic frameworks: Results

 First we demonstrate the emergent magnetism in a free-standing kagome lattice using our Hubbard model.
 As shown in Figure \ref{fig:hubbard-un}a-b, when $U_H$ is small compared to the bandwidth ($6t$) the system is paramagnetic, while the local magnetic moments have large magnitude when $U_H$ is large or $t$ is small.
 The local magnetic moments are maximal near half-filling ($n=1$) with whole spins sitting on each site in an Ising-like configuration.
 The frustrated antiferromagnetic phase consists of intricate spin textures, as indicated in Fig. \ref{fig:hubbard-un}a, which arise due to geometric frustration from the kagome lattice and energetically favourable antiferromagnetic interactions.
-Some of these spin textures are periodic spin-density-wave phases\cite{brown_charge_1994,kim_competing_2016}, while others are disordered, potentially resembling spin liquids\cite{balents_spin_2010} or spin ices.
+Some of these spin textures (iii) are periodic spin-density-wave phases\cite{brown_charge_1994,kim_competing_2016}, while others (ii,iv) are disordered, potentially resembling spin liquids\cite{balents_spin_2010} or spin ices.
 Precise classification of disordered magnetic phases in the kagome lattice is beyond the scope of this study; we focus instead on the strength of individual magnetic moments.
-Away from half-filling the system transitions towards a ferromagnetic phase, passing an intermediate, partially polarised phase with pinned minority spins\cite{kim_emergent_2020}.
+Away from half-filling the system transitions towards a ferromagnetic phase, passing an intermediate, partially polarised phase with pinned minority spins\cite{kim_emergent_2020} (Fig. \ref{fig:hubbard-un}a(i)).
+See Supplementary Figure \ref*{fig:hubbard-un-mag} for corresponding net magnetization.
+Whether these phases have some itinerant nature or not is beyond the scope of this work and requires deeper investigation.
 Fundamentally, larger interactions $U_H$, smaller hopping $t$, or electron occupations $n$ closer to one per site enhance the magnetic moments.
 Stronger electron-electron interactions within the kagome lattice lead to less pairing of electron spins, and electron occupations closer to one per site allow more unpaired electrons.